 Once you’ve set your goals, you can ask to be notified 15-30 minutes before you need to go to bed.
 It’s like being 8 years old again and hearing your mom scolding you to turn off the light and get some shuteye.
 But it is also needed — for some of us anyway.

 While iOS 7 ushered in a new era of thin fonts, iOS 10 brings back round bold letters and striking colors on monochromatic backgrounds.
-The News and Music apps see the biggest changes, with clean white backgrounds that are set off with gorgeous graphics and bold, bright text.
+The News and

 These subtle changes to iOS 10 are purposeful and well thought out.
 Every Apple product is a work of art and design from the mind of Jony Ive, and each time Apple updates its OS, it brings similar aesthetic improvements to the iPhone’s software.
 People buy iPhones because they are beautiful; people use iOS because it’s artfully designed.
 Although Google’s Android has come a long way over the years in terms of design, the simple elegance and playful poise of iOS is still a sight to behold.
 Apple’s iOS 10 is a work of art.